-This South Duke Street location boasts 2,000 s.f. of commercial space and currently operates as a gift shop with unique items, and as a grab and go lunch spot, featuring fresh food that is made utilizing local produce as well as a local vendors.
+This South Duke Street location boasts 2,000 s.f. of commercial space and currently operates as a reclaimed furniture store with unique items, and as a studio for three local artists.

-What was once a blighted row home on East King Street is now home to a live-in glass blowing studio...
+What was once a blighted row home on East King Street is now a bright retail space with living quarters above.

 Historic Downtown York Train Station

-This building on East North Street once served as York's transportation hub, It was recently renovated and is now home to the office of Representative Kevin Schreiber.
+This building on East North Street once served as York's transportation hub, It was recently renovated and is now serves as the State Representative's office.

 121 North Beaver Street